Yahoo Mail: Username bans

 On February 20, 2006, it was revealed that Yahoo!
 Mail was banning the word "Allah" in email usernames, both separately and as part of a user name such as linda.callahan.
 Shortly after the news of the ban, it was lifted on February 23, 2006.
-Along with this action, Yahoo! also made the following statement:

-We continuously evaluate abuse patterns in registration usernames to help prevent spam, fraud and other inappropriate behavior.
-A small number of people registered for IDs using specific terms with the sole purpose of promoting hate, and then used those IDs to post content that was harmful or threatening to others, thus violating Yahoo!'s Terms of Service.

-'Allah' was one word being used for these purposes, with instances tied to defamatory language.
-We took steps to help protect our users by prohibiting use of the term in Yahoo! usernames.
-We recently re-evaluated the term 'Allah' and users can now register for IDs with this word because it is no longer a significant target for abuse.
-We regularly evaluate this type of activity and will continue to make adjustments to our registration process to help foster a positive customer experience.

 Exploit

 In November 2012, an exploit for Yahoo!
 Mail was sold for $700 by an Egyptian hacker, allowing hijackers to hack Yahoo!
 Mail user accounts and redirect users to a malicious website.
 The attack used cross-site scripting which let hackers steal cookies.
 In January 2013, hacker and security researcher Shahin Ramezany pointed out another DOM-based XSS loophole that placed 400 million users at risk.

 Deletion of accounts

 In 2013, Yahoo! deleted accounts that hadn't been logged into for more than 12 months and gave those names to other users.
 This included accounts that had set up email forwarding to other accounts, who didn't notice and act upon the message to preserve their account.
 Spillover from this action resulted in some users losing access to accounts on other services as their email resets were no longer forwarded to them, but to the new owner of their former account.